Top front-end and back-end javascript frameworks

 Current State of JavaScript Frameworks:

 JavaScript has plenty of frameworks which we will see going further.
-When it comes to choosing a framework which is the best, there is not one answer to it.
-There are many features and variables which are considered while understanding which is the best framework and why do developers prefer it.
+When it comes to choosing a framework that is the best, there is no one answer.
+There are many features and variables that are considered while understanding which is the best framework and why developers prefer it.

-When it comes to choosing the most popular framework, we consider data from GitHub Stars, NPM Downloads, Developer Survey Result, etc. According to research from Statista, the top 2 best frameworks are ReactJS and jQuery, surpassing others.
-This data shows that even after a decade of being launched JavaScript is ruling the development world.
+When it comes to choosing the most popular framework, we consider data from GitHub Stars, NPM Downloads, Developer Survey Results, etc. According to research from Statista, the top 2 best frameworks are ReactJS and jQuery, surpassing others.
+This data shows that even after a decade of being launched, JavaScript is ruling the development world.

-And now let’s take a high-level view of the JavaScript Frameworks and Web Technologies survey 2022 published by StackOverflow.
-As per the report, Node.js and React.js are the two most JavaScript frameworks used by professional developers and those learning to code.
-Angular is popular among Professional Developers than those learning to code (23% vs 10%).
+Now, let’s take a high-level view of the JavaScript Frameworks and Web Technologies Survey 2022 published by StackOverflow.
+As per the report, Node.js and React.js are the two most popular JavaScript frameworks used by professional developers and those learning to code.
+Angular is more popular among Professional Developers than those learning to code (23% vs 10%).

 JavaScript Frameworks and Web Technologies survey 2022

-Thus, we can say that JavaScript and its framework has come a long way.
+Thus, we can say that JavaScript and its framework have come a long way.

-One of the major questions which everyone asks is the difference between JavaScript framework and JavaScript Library.
-So, let’s clear this confusion.
+One of the major questions that everyone asks is the difference between the JavaScript framework and the JavaScript Library.
+So, let’s clear up this confusion.

-The difference between framework and libraries is that libraries consist of functions which an application calls to perform a task.
-Whereas, a framework defines a way developers design an application.
-When you are considering JavaScript library or framework, here are certain questions you should ask yourself:
+The difference between frameworks and libraries is that libraries consist of functions that an application calls to perform a task.
+Whereas a framework defines the way developers design an application.
+When you are considering a JavaScript library or framework, here are certain questions you should ask yourself:

 • Is the library or framework you are choosing flexible?

-• What is the regularity of updates in the library or framework and is compatible with new standards?
+• What is the regularity of updates in the library or framework, and is it compatible with new standards?

 • Is the library or framework secured?